 I have also greatly benefited by and encourage dance movement, social dancing, time in nature, journaling, drawing and painting, healing music and voice work, light therapy, various types of body work, and transformative heart speaking.

 Last but certainly not least, I want to emphasize the importance of spirituality in healing.
 At our foundation we are spiritual beings, deeply connected to one another, the world and to the larger universe.
 However, this connection is often lost when painful experiences and emotional wounding scares us into closing down our hearts, disconnecting us from ourselves, our Source Energy and the world around us.
 This disconnection is the root cause of all suffering.
-Rather than leaving this dimension unspoken or ignored altogether, I find it of the utmost benefit to bring our spirituality right out into the open and directly into the therapeutic or healing relationship.
+Rather than leaving this dimension unspoken or ignored altogether, I find it beneficial to bring our spirituality right out into the open and directly into the therapeutic or healing relationship.
 In this process, we become more in touch with our divine self, our deepest authenticity and basic goodness, and in doing so, we can experience these same qualities in all other beings.

 I have come to understand the healing journey as an inherently spiritual one.
 I have found the most meaningful and most helpful emotional therapy included the spiritual and energy dimensions, and led to deeply transformative, life changing and enjoyable experiences.
 The spiritual tradition or religious orientation clients belong to matters very little.
 In my practice I work with people from every religious background and spiritual orientation, agnostics and atheists included.
 The important piece is my willingness and capacity to communicate in a language my client can understand and agree upon.
 Deep relaxation, inner focusing, meditation, prayer, energy work, even shamanic work can have their place in psychotherapy, and often lead to remarkable or miraculous healing progress.

-Despite many people’s unproductive or bad experiences, psychotherapy can be very healing and life changing; it certainly helped me tremendously transform my life.
+Psychotherapy can be very healing and life changing; it certainly helped me tremendously transform my life.
 I find great therapy leads a person to their true deep self, where there is peace and connection to one’s gifts, creativity and enjoyment of life.
 As a result of some great psychotherapists, along with my own considerable self therapies, I no longer suffer from PTSD, social phobia, procrastination, anxiety, deep grief or depression.
 Again, a combination of things helped me.
 All my naturopathic knowledge, research in diet and nutrition, lifestyle and environment helped me tremendously as well.
 Though without holistic psychotherapy, inclusive of body, mind and spirit, I would not have healed my health and life in the major way I have experienced.

 Today I am 54, the same age as my mother when she died.
-I am very healthy, very at peace, and have a very successful naturopathic health business, as well as a very successful psychotherapy and life coaching practice.
+I am very healthy, at peace, and have a very successful naturopathic health business, as well as a very successful psychotherapy and personal coaching practice.
 I wish my mom could have known and received the help I have, though she inspired me with the passion to follow this path.
 I am grateful now to be able to fulfill my pledge of years ago; to be able to guide others to live healthy and happy lives.